Snorkeling Makaha Beach Park – Find the Turtles

 Be sure not to leave any valuables in your car or on the beach.

 Both ends of this beach have rocks and reef that come right up to the beach, but in the middle it is sandy for quite a distance out.
 Look out in the water a good ways from shore for the closest buoy.
-This is your intended destination.
+This is your intended destination for snorkeling Makaha Beach.
 It is easiest and the shortest swim to enter in the sandy zone in front of the buoy in bare feet.
 The beach is often steep, so you should be in deep enough water right away to slip on your fins.

 The primary reason for snorkeling Makaha Beach is the opportunity to see turtles.
 This bay has coral and rock shelves on the north and south sides, with a deeper sandy bottom channel right in the middle.
 The currents flow over the reefs inward to the center of the beach, and then the water moves back out this channel.

 You want to swim out to the buoy, following the edge of the reef out the channel.
 It is a decent little swim.
 Be sure to leave enough energy for the swim back to the beach because it will likely be against the current.
-Once you are out to the buoy explore the different coral in the area, and out a bit further.
+Once you are out to the buoy explore the different coral in the area, and out a bit farther.
 This is also the area where the turtles like to hang out.
 We have not seen many fish here.
-This snorkeling spot is on the deep side, 15 to 35 feet or more.
-The visibility varies depending on the waves, but it usually gets much better the further away from shore you get.
+Snorkeling Makaha Beach is on the deep side, 15-35 feet or more.
+The visibility varies depending on the waves, but it usually gets much better the farther away from shore you get.

-Here is a list of what we saw snorkeling Makaha Beach.
+Here is a list of what we saw while snorkeling Makaha Beach.

 1. Get on Kalakaua Avenue (the one way beachfront main drag).
 You are heading southeast.